AKloc/BookNotes/Professional/The Willpower Instinct.md

 	- I will
 	- I won't (this is hard)
 	- I want
 - You have two selves.
 Present and future.
+Push is almost always for the present because of biology.
+- Willpower is like a tank.
+You can refill it with rest, meditation, going for a walk / exercising.
+- Willpower can be increased by exercisi

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?